Website Creation Essentials - What Do You Need?

 A plugin is simply a script that adds on to WordPress and you install it right from the dashboard in seconds.

 WordPress comes free with any of the web hosting plans at Website Palace.
-In fact, it's already installed on your domain when you join.
+You just install it once you activate your account.
+It takes seconds.

 No programming or any kind of web design experience is needed.
 As you'll see in the video below, the template designs come with WordPress, so you simply choose the one you want.

 Here's a video that shows you how to use WordPress.
 It's long, but worth the watch because it will give you a crash course and you'll discover it's pretty easy to use!